sak3y/portfolio/README.md

-## Version two of my portfolio
+## Second attempt at a portfolio

-Built with React, Vite and SCSS.

-Other dependancies include framer motion and formspree.
+Built with React, Vite and SCSS framer motion and formspree.